hbubley/react_app_project_2/README.md

 - Find and use external api
 - Render data on page
 - Allow user to interact with the page
+- Input form that updates an array of data using state, pushing user input into array
+- filter using that array the api values
+- limit results on page

 #### PostMVP EXAMPLE

 - Add localStorage or firebase for storage
+- add api for location of nearest dispensary carrying the returned strain.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.